Features

 What is a Vendor Audit Checklist?

-A Supplier audit checklist is a controlled list of questions and evidence points you use to assess a supplier’s GMP readiness.
+An audit checklist is a controlled list of questions and evidence points you use to assess a supplier’s GMP readiness.
 It keeps your audit objective.
 It also helps you write a strong supplier audit report template with facts, not opinions.

-A good vendor audit checklist PDF captures:
+A good vendor inspection checklist PDF captures:

 • Requirement (what GMP / your QMS expects)